Friction at the gate

 From a technical standpoint the main challenges were energy conservation, network instability (an event with 5000 people will impact the network), and performance.

-The user experience mostly had to do with finger reach, I spent quite some time figuring out how to make the scanner usable with just your thumb, as well as legibility across different environments, a sunny day versus a totally dark nightclub.
+The user experience had a lot to do with finger reach, I spent quite some time figuring out how to make the scanner usable with just your thumb, as well as legibility across different environments, a sunny day versus a totally dark nightclub.
 High contrast and large touch targets were essential from the start, given the wide range of ages and abilities we needed to support.

 Exploring reachability and UI structure